Zikoat/socketio/README.md

 my phaser game, made multiplayer with socket.io
 ## how to use
 clone repo
+### ways to start
-run "index.js" with node
+node index.js
+gulp
+gulp startServer
+npm start

+when one of the above has been done, direct your browser to

-go to localhost:3000
+localhost:3000